by Jo Lommen

 2) These connections are very solid and guarantee the good working of the electric circuit.

 The upper edge is round and the lower edge is square , beside that there is a notch on the long side.

 The chrome grip says that the dark slide has not been pulled out yet, so the film has not been exposed.

 On the other side the grip is black, telling us that the film has been exposed.
 The dark slide cannot be pulled out again.
 The dark slide is part of the camera’s security knock out system.

 The 3 1/4 x 4 1/4 special Kalart film holder.
-A very clever engineering prevents that the dark-slide can be pulled out twice.
+Once the dark slide is drawn, it can not drawn again.

 The interior from the Kalart Sheet Film Holder.
-By pushing the lock towards the center, the holder with the sheet film can be taken out of the red colored holder.
+By pushing the lock towards the centre, the holder with the sheet film can be taken out of the red coloured Holder.
 After loading again, don't forget to turn the dark slide "chrome up"

 Back to Kalart pages